wssimms/gssquared/Docs/DevelopLog.md

 We can likely prune down the image formats SDL_image handles.
 We really don't need all those.
 Shrink the code!
 SDL_ttf isn't building.
 Not sure why.. oh, got it done ultimately by simplifying some cruft in the cmakelists.

-## May 19, 2025
+## May 21, 2025

-sdl_ttf complained when I built into a target directory
+sdl_ttf complained when I built into a target directory.
+I got past that. however, I keep running into other issues, so I have been hammering away at the CMakeLists.

+then I couldn't build SDL_ttf due to harfbuzz.cc failing compile for extremely weird reasons.

+SDL_ttf says it loaded a newer vendored version of harfbuzz yesterday.
+That almost certainly has to be the issue.
+Man that was a waste of two hours.
+I disabled HARFBUZZ to at least get my builds working again.

+## May 22, 2025

+ok, got building working.
+I think the error was specifying /Library causing cmake to mix the command-line and the xcode libraries.